 No matter how careful you are, a small part of the water will end up in his ears.
 Even if you try to remove it, a small amount will stay inside.
 Dogs don’t like this.
 As a matter of fact, they hate it and they will do anything they can to remove it.
 After you are done with a bath, he will act weird in order to try all possible ways to remove that excess water.

-Should You Bathe Your Dog?
+Should You Bathe Your Dog

 Some of you will say that it is better not to bathe your dog if he acts weird after that.
-A short answer is yes, you need to bathe your dog and you need to do that on a regular basis.
+A short answer is yes; you need to bathe your dog and you need to do that on a regular basis.
 How frequently will depend on his breed, age, fur, and season.

-Dogs need this in their life and it is something that can make a massive difference and keep your dog clean and healthier.
+Dogs need this in their lives, and it is something that can make a massive difference and keep your dog clean and healthier.
 Always use dog shampoo, not human shampoo.
 The shampoo you are using is not good for a dog and can cause all sorts of problems.

 The Final Word

 Now you have all the theories and one of them is the answer to the main question here.
 Why do dogs zoom after a bath?
-Pick one of the theories that makes a lot of sense and you can get the answer you will want to believe.
+Pick one of the theories that makes a lot of sense and you can get the answer you want to believe.

 It is possible that the actual answer is a combination of these theories or that just one of them is true.
 But we will leave that deduction to you.
 Keep in mind that there are no more theories that should explain the issue.